HussMarsidi/committy/README.md

 Auto-detects the semver bump type from commits since the last tag, generates the changelog, bumps `package.json` (if present), commits, and creates a git tag.
 If `CHANGELOG.md` does not exist, full tagged history is written first, then the new release section is prepended — no extra flags or setup step.

 Bump type inference: `feat` → minor, `fix` / `chore` / others → patch, breaking change footer → major.

+The release commit follows conventional commits format — `chore(release): v1.4.0` — so it won't surface as a feature or fix in your next changelog.

 Working tree must be clean before running.